InstaZDLL/simple-wordpress-docker/README.md

 ```bash
 docker run -d -p 80:80 --name some-wordpress -e WORDPRESS_DATABASE_HOST=your-database-host nayeonyny/wordpress
 ```

-Replace your-image-name with the name you want to give to your Docker image, and your-database-host with the host of your database.

 ## Environment Variables
 The following environment variables can be set when running the Docker container: